sanderdebr/webpack-react-setup/README.md

 # webpack-react-setup

-My custom setup for a webpack and react project.
+My custom setup for a Webpack and React project.

 * Babel
 * React